Allan Zeman: Official positions

-Zeman is prominent in government circles, sitting on various committees, boards and advisory bodies.
-He is a long-standing member of the Board of Governors of the Canadian Chamber of Commerce and the Hong Kong General Chamber of Commerce.
-He is a member of the Economic and Employment Council in Hong Kong.
-He is a board member of the Tourism Strategy Group for the Hong Kong Tourism Commission, the Cultural and Heritage Commission and the Urban Renewal Authority.
+Zeman is a prominent figure in government circles, holding various positions on committees, boards, and advisory bodies.
+He has been a long-standing member of the Board of Governors of both the Canadian Chamber of Commerce and the Hong Kong General Chamber of Commerce.
+Additionally, he is a member of the Economic and Employment Council in Hong Kong.
+Furthermore, he serves as a board member of the Tourism Strategy Group for the Hong Kong Tourism Commission, the Cultural and Heritage Commission, and the Urban Renewal Authority.
 He is a member of the International Events Fund Steering Committee for the Hong Kong Tourism Board.
-He was appointed as a member of the Services Promotion Strategy Group, chaired by the Financial Secretary.
-He is on the Board of the Hong Kong Arts Festival and Hong Kong Community Chest.
+He was appointed to the Services Promotion Strategy Group, chaired by the Financial Secretary.
+He is also a member of the Board of the Hong Kong Arts Festival and the Hong Kong Community Chest.

 Citizenship

 Zeman has long held the right of abode in Hong Kong; this entitled him to a Hong Kong permanent identity card.
 In addition, in September 2008, Zeman renounced his Canadian citizenship and became a naturalised citizen of the People's Republic of China, as he said he has lived and worked in Hong Kong for 38 years and has always considered it to be his home.
 The Chinese citizenship, combined with his right of abode in Hong Kong, enables him to hold a Home Return Permit for entering mainland China, and a Hong Kong Special Administrative Region passport for international travel.